 Brain Function is Increased

 The challenge of climbing lies not only in the physical act itself, but also on where and how one plans their next move.
-To succeed on any type or level requires both body awareness as well as problem solving skills because there might not be an obvious solution that is straight forward enough for all climbers looking up at you towering over them while they try desperately with what little power left before succumbing to exhaustion from hours upon tireless effort spent trying just get so high above ground-level
+To succeed on any type or level requires both body awareness as well as problem solving skills because there might not be an obvious solution that is straight forward enough for all climbers looking up at you towering over them while they try desperately with what little power left before succumbing to exhaustion from hours upon tireless effort spent trying just get so high above ground-level.
+Even Michael’s alma mater has a climbing gym, the Caltech bouldering wall.

-But this doesn’t matter too much if we don’t insist ourself into thinking about these things first.
+But this doesn’t matter too much if we don’t insist in thinking about these things first.

 Confidence is Boosted